-Planning application 14/505307 was submitted to the Local Planning Authority (LPA).
+Planning application 14/503853 was submitted to the Local Planning Authority Swale Borough Council (LPA).
 Kent County Council Heritage and Conservation (KCCHC), on behalf of the LPA requested that an Archaeological Watching Brief be undertaken in order to record any archaeological remains uncovered during the development work.
-The following condition was attached to the planning consent:
+The following condition (13) was attached to the planning consent:

-(12) No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of a programme of archaeological work in accordance with a written specification and timetable which has been submitted to and approved in writing by the Local Planning Authority.
+No development shall take place until the applicant, or their agents or successors in title, has secured the implementation of a watching brief to be undertaken by an archaeologist approved by the Local Planning Authority so that the excavation is observed and items of interest and finds are recorded.
+The watching brief shall be in accordance with a written programme and specification which has been submitted to and approved by the Local Planning Authority.